 In 1993, the Maryam Babangida National Centre for Women’s Development was founded with the goals of conducting research providing training, and inspiring women to achieve self-emancipation.

-On December 27, 2009, Maryam, then 61 years old, passed away at Los Angeles, California hospital due to ovarian cancer.
+On December 27, 2009, Maryam, then 61 years old, passed away at a Los Angeles, California hospital due to ovarian cancer.
 Governors Ifeanyi Okowa and Aminu Waziri Tambuwal dedicated the Maryam Babangida Way in Asaba, the capital of Delta state, on March 19, 2020, thus perpetuating the memory of Maryam Babangida.